Connector

 Read Query

-The value returned by the MySQL server as a result of executing the query is stored in a ResultSet and returned as a return value.
+The values returned from the MySQL server as a result of executing the query are stored in ResultSet and returned as the return value.

 for